 2) Assisted Living Program (CHCPE Alternative Care Unit) – This program is designated to give care in assisted living residences.
 It is open to residents that are eligible and ineligible for Medicaid.
 Find out more details here.

-3) Adult Family Living (AFL) Program – This program is similar to adult foster care.
+3) Adult Family Living (AFL) Program – This program, which is also called Caregiver Homes of Connecticut, is similar to adult foster care.
 Financial and supportive assistance is provided and enables seniors to live in a private home with a family member or friend.
 For more information, click here.

-The state of Connecticut requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident who is at least 65 years of age, or under 65 and disabled.
+The state of Connecticut requires that in order to qualify for Medicaid as a disabled or elderly person, one must be a resident of the state, and be at least 65 years of age, or under the age of 65 and disabled.
 The asset limits are set at $1,600 for single persons, and $2,400 for married couples.
-Income limits also apply.
+That said, several assets are considered exempt, or put another way, not counted towards eligibility purposes.
+This includes one’s home (up to an equity value of $858,000), household furnishings, personal belongings, an automobile, and prepaid funeral and burial arrangements.
+Income limits also apply for Medicaid eligibility.
 However, there are many exceptions.
-Generally speaking, single applicants with income less than 300% of the SSI Federal Benefit Rate should be eligible (as of 2017, less than $2,205 / month).
-Persons with income or assets over these limits may still qualify by working with a Medicaid planning professional.
+Generally speaking, single applicants with income less than 300% of the SSI Federal Benefit Rate (FBR) should be eligible.
+As of 2018, this figure is equivalent to $2,250 / month.
+Persons with income and / or assets over these limit(s) may still qualify by working with a Medicaid planning professional to assist with reallocation of assets and income.
 Read more about this option.

 1) Connecticut Home Care Program for Elders (CHCPE) – seniors receive personal care in their home, a foster home, or assisted living facility.
 Other services, such as adult day care, delivered meals, minor home modifications, and personal emergency response systems are covered.